MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/rds-remotefx-vgpu.md

 - DX 11.0 compatible GPU with WDDM 1.2 compatible driver
 - Windows Server RD Virtualization Host role enabled (enables Hyper-V Role)
 - Server with a CPU that supports SLAT (Second Level Address Translation)
-- Guest VM running a Windows Enterprise client (Windows 7 with Service Pack 1, Windows 8.1, Windows 10, or Windows Server 2016)
+- Guest VM running a Windows Enterprise client (Windows 7 with Service Pack 1, Windows 8.1, Windows 10)
+- Guest VM running Windows Server 2016

+Requirements for guest VMs:
-   - OpenGL and OpenCL functionality is only available in Windows 10 or Windows Server 2016 Technical Preview o DirectX 11.0 is only available with Windows 8 or newer Guest VM’s
+   - OpenGL and OpenCL functionality is only available in Windows 10 or Windows Server 2016
+   - DirectX 11.0 is only available with Windows 8 or newer Guest VMs
    - Windows 7 SP1 Guest VM requires latest updates and also does not support OpenGL/OpenCL.
-   - Remote Desktop Session Host is not supported with RemoteFX vGPU
+   - Remote Desktop Session Host is only supported with RemoteFX vGPU if it is running as a [personal session desktop](rds-personal-session-desktops.md).

 ## Install RemoteFX vGPU

 Use the following steps to install RemoteFX vGPU support:

 1. Install Windows Server 2016.
-2. Install the latest Windows 10/Windows Server 2016 GPU drivers available from the vendor's site
+2. Install the latest Windows 10/Windows Server 2016 GPU drivers available from the vendor's site.
-3. Enable Hyper-V role
+3. Enable the Hyper-V role.
-4. Enable Remote Desktop Virtualization Host (RDVH) role
+4. Enable the Remote Desktop Virtualization Host (RDVH) role.
-5. Note: If you have multiple GPU’s configured in your system use “Hyper Setting
+5. If you have multiple GPUs configured in your system use the Hyper-V settings to choose which GPUs to enable for RemoteFX vGPU.
-6. Create VM with Windows 10 (Enterprise SKU) or Windows Server 2016 Technical Preview 5.
+6. Create a VM with Windows 10 (Enterprise SKU) or Windows Server 2016.
-7. Add the RemoteFX 3D Graphics Adapter
+7. Add the RemoteFX 3D Graphics Adapter.

 ## Configure the RemoteFX vGPU 3D adapter
 You can use either the Hyper-V Manager UI or PowerShell cmdlets to configure the RemoteFX vGPU 3D graphics adapter.